MaistoV/UninaSoC/sw/README.md

+# Software for UninaSoC
+The sw directory is organized in two major components:
+* `host/` - Contains software that runs on the host side, typically x86-based systems.
+This includes host applications to interface with UninaSoC.
+Currently, it only applies to HPC configurations, see [host/README.md](host/README.md),
+* `SoC/`  - Contains software for UninaSoC, see [SoC/README.md](SoC/README.md),

 # Building RISC-V GCC Toolchain from Sources
-This tree requires [RISC-V GCC](https://github.com/riscv/riscv-gnu-toolchain.git) to be installed on the developement host.
+To build SoC software, we require [RISC-V GCC](https://github.com/riscv/riscv-gnu-toolchain.git) to be installed on the developement host.
 You can build GCC from sources, as in the following.

 Download prerequisites, e.g. for Debian: